 One of my primary goals is to take care of our members.
 This means you’ll be seeing more astronomy things coming your way, from a noteworthy newsletter to observatory visits to telescope clinics.
 This is where you come in – feedback.
 If there’s something you want to see in our monthly meetings, local star parties, or other CCAS activities, just fire me an email and we’ll see how to make it happen.

 Another important goal of CCAS is Public Outreach.
-For years, CCAS has spend countless hours doing talks and star gazing events for schools, families, teachers… just about anybody that will listen.
-We’re going to continue our public education efforts, and if this sounds like something you’d want to help with, then I want to hear from you.
-If you don’t know an atom from an ångström, or even own a telescope, we still welcome you to join us as we hit the schools and sidewalks, bringing the stars closer to a hungry audience.
+For years, CCAS has spent countless hours doing talks and stargazing events for schools, families, teachers… just about anybody that will listen.
+We’re going to continue our public education efforts, and if this sounds like something you’d want to help with, sign up here on our Volunteer Form.
+Even if you don’t know an atom from an angstrom, or even own a telescope, we still welcome you to join us as we hit the schools and sidewalks, bringing the stars closer to a hungry audience.
 The feedback from these events is worth its weight in GOLD, and we invite you to take advantage of these opportunities as they arise.

-For our CCAS members, we have our Celestial Observer newsletter delivered to you monthly.
-We have a new newsletter editor, who is very excited about serving the astronomy community as our new editor, and you’ll get the chance to meet her at a future club event.
+For our CCAS members, we have our Celestial Observer newsletter delivered to you monthly (by email in PDF format).
 We’ll also be posting the newsletters to the website, so you can access them anytime.

 I hope you enjoy being a part of our CCAS as we move into action and make it all happen.
-I really look forward to working with you over this next year, whether it’s shooting me an email or racing me to the next celestial object on star party hill.
-Our club is what we make it, and this year it’s going to rock!
-(Meteor shower, anyone?)
+I really look forward to working with you over this next year, whether it’s shooting me an email or racing me to the next celestial object at our current star party.
+Our club is what we make it, and this year it’s going to be amazing!

 President, Central Coast Astronomical Society